B-Salinas/leetcode/_metadata_/README.txt

 ......
 TUE | 10/01 ......

+		: 6:14 am cst
+		All folders are only 1 deep.
+		Made a new branch called 'nuketown' - about to merge it.

 		: 5:01 am cst
 		I spent most of yesterday refactoring and working on this repo.
 		I completely nuked the easy/ folder I had in an effort to start over and that's when I realized I was becoming super frustrated.